 Reduce the disparities in study abroad participation

-CREATING ACCESS TO GLOBAL EDUCATION CONFERENCE (November 9, 2011)
+CREATING ACCESS TO GLOBAL EDUCATION SYMPOSIUM (September 20, 2013)

-In partnership with the International Office and International Student and Scholar Services, Study Abroad is hosting a workshop to facilitate the collaboration of multiple stakeholders in international education.
-Speakers will present on cutting-edge study abroad research, diversity in participation abroad, and access to international education for underrepresented groups such as first-generation students and international students from marginalized global communities.
+In partnership with the International Office, Study Abroad is hosting symposium for educators to facilitate the collaboration of multiple stakeholders in international education.
+Speakers will present on cutting-edge study abroad research, diversity in participation abroad, academic access, and access to international education for underrepresented groups, such as first-generation students and males.
+The casual evening reception will feature a Bowl-A-Thon to raise funding for a scholarship for a Central Texas student.

 Peer advisors are UT Austin students trained to help their peers explore the range of available study abroad opportunities for programs that best fit their academic, professional, and personal goals.
 Representing diverse backgrounds, experiences, and academic majors found within the UT student body, peer advisors serve as role models that draw upon their own study abroad experiences for peer-to peer mentoring.
 Peer advisors are available during walk-in hours at Study Abroad or via chat, email, and Facebook throughout the academic year.